Feature #932

 Files

-Updated by Alain Sachs almost 2 years ago
+Updated by Alain Sachs about 2 years ago

 Soren you have done wonderful thing to create this Privacy Browser.
 But I too must join the growing list of users who much prefer the old long-press behaviour with individual bookmarks.
 Yet I also would be okay with change #926.
 So I wish you could do #926 combined with undoing #912.
 (I have also posted this comment on https://redmine.stoutner.com/issues/926).
 Thanks very much.